We provide the unique services of a personal chef, without the commitment!

 Sauces*

-• snack: enjoy as a dip
+• snack: enjoy as a dip for raw market vegetables or crackers!

 • sauce: salads, grain bowls, over proteins, over roasted/grilled vegetables.